 Cleveland, Ohio, located about midway between New York City and Chicago, is a major hub of activity in health care, biotechnology, business, and culture.
-Cleveland Clinic, rated the fifth-best hospital in the country; the Cleveland Orchestra, one of the world’s premier symphonies; and the Rock and Roll Hall of Fame and Museum are just a few of the cultural and intellectual institutions that call Cleveland home.
+Cleveland Clinic, rated the second-best hospital in the country; the Cleveland Orchestra, one of the world’s premier symphonies; and the Rock and Roll Hall of Fame and Museum are just a few of the cultural and intellectual institutions that call Cleveland home.

 Size of Campus: Case Western Reserve sits on 550 park-like acres in Cleveland’s University Circle, one of the nation’s most culturally robust communities.

 Number of Faculty: The student-faculty ratio is a very low 11:1.
 Faculty members, not graduate students, teach 86% of all university credit hours.

 Colleges, Programs, and Degrees: Case Western Reserve offers nearly 100 academic programs in the Schools of Engineering, Management, and Nursing, as well as the College of Arts and Sciences.